Millennium Management: Investment team structure

 The company has a platform model of investing made up of approximately 280 investment teams with each portfolio manager allocated money "to deploy in a variety of trading strategies."

 Locations

-The company has 18 primary offices including regional offices in London, Dubai, Singapore, Miami, Bengaluru, Tel Aviv, Tokyo, Dublin, Greenwich, Geneva, Zug and Paris, with its principal office in New York, in addition to operating additional offices in locations around the world.
+The company has 18 primary offices including regional offices in London, Hong Kong, Dubai, Singapore, Miami, Bengaluru, Tel Aviv, Tokyo, Dublin, Greenwich, Geneva, Zug and Paris, with its principal office in New York, in addition to operating additional offices in locations around the world.